TME520/TiMiNoo-Nano/README.md

 >
 > **Age range**: 7 to 77 years old
 >
-> **Current version**: 1.3.8
+> **Current version**: 1.4.0

 TiMiNoo ("Tee Me Noo") is a virtual cat providing minimal distraction, fully office-compatible, single button action, no sound, no death.
 The cat is different on each run, his characteristics are randomly picked at startup.
 It has been created with busy people in mind: The gameplay is simple enough for this game to be enjoyed in a work environment.

-TiMiNoo is a feature-rich virtual cat, a companion for busy days: Cuddle, Feed, Educate, Wash and Entertain your very own furry companion.
+TiMiNoo is a feature-rich virtual cat, a companion for busy days: Feed, Educate, Wash and Entertain your very own furry companion.
 Tamagotchi lovers could compare it to a Nano.

 Refer to the [manual](./MANUAL.md) for more details.